mystikrider/namaste-youtube/README.md

 ## N level nested comments - reddit
     Recurssion - calling the same comp inside comp Comment list insde comment list

+## Live Chat
+    infinite scroll (as page loads more data comes up) is way better than pagination

+    Two way of live data handlinh
+        Web Sockets - bi directional - like a handshake - two way data sharing once a connection is established - no interval - whatsapp, zerodha
+        Api pollng - cric buzz, gmail, youtube - interval (5s, 25s for next api call) - pollig api calls and gettig data

+        to prevent the dom explode ytb is deleteing coments from top after a certain period

+        document.getElementByTagName("custom-class-name").length

+        random name generator javascript
+        js array.splice(10, 1) = length will be 10 and 1 will removed from top

+## Performance
+    always clear interval/timeout when u use in useEffect onScroll event make api calls to load data for infinit scroll